gazebosim/gz-sim/tutorials/auto_inertia_calculation.md

 the models contain 3 cylindrical collision geometries:
  - One on the top which forms the joint (pivot)
  - A longer cylinder in middle
- - One at the end which forms the bob of cylinder.
+ - One at the end which forms the bob of the cylinder.

-Even, though they are indentical, the center of mass for both are different as they use different density values for the different cylinder collisions.
-One one hand, the upper joint collision of the pendulum on the left has the highest density which causes the center of mass to shift closer to the axis.
+Even, though they are identical, the center of mass for both are different as they use different density values for the different cylinder collisions.
+On one hand, the upper joint collision of the pendulum on the left has the highest density which causes the center of mass to shift closer to the axis.
 While on the other hand, the bob collision of the pendulum on the right has the highest density which causes the center of mass to shift towards the end of the pendulum.
-This difference in mass distribution about the axis of rotation results in difference in the moment of inertia of the 2 setups and hence different angular velocities.
+This difference in mass distribution about the axis of rotation results in a difference in the moment of inertia of the 2 setups and hence different angular velocities.

 ## Mesh Inertia Calculation with Rolling Shapes Demo